How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 Shop Checkerboard Tile by Collection

-- Checkerboard Tile Collection for all checkerboard floor and wall tile options.
+- Checkerboard Tile Collection: all checkerboard floor and wall tile options in one place.

-- Stage Checkerboard Tiles for 4x4 matte porcelain checkerboard bundles in multiple color combinations.
+- Stage Checkerboard Tiles: 4x4 matte porcelain checkerboard bundles in multiple color combinations.

-- Amuri Checkerboard Tiles for 8x8 and 24x24 matte porcelain checkerboard tile in warm neutral pairings.
+- Amuri Checkerboard Tiles: 8x8 and 24x24 matte porcelain in warm neutral pairings.

-- Fuego Checkerboard Tiles for 9x9 matte anti-slip porcelain checkerboard tile for patios, wet areas, and spaces needing added grip.
+- Fuego Checkerboard Tiles: 9x9 R11 matte anti-slip porcelain for patios, wet areas, and outdoor checkerboard floors.

-- Kasbah Checkerboard Tiles for decorative star and cross matte porcelain checkerboard designs.
+- Kasbah Checkerboard Tiles: decorative star and cross matte porcelain checkerboard designs.

-- Amalfi Checkerboard Tiles for warm star and cross matte porcelain checkerboard pairings.
+- Amalfi Checkerboard Tiles: warm star and cross matte porcelain checkerboard pairings.

-- Village Checkerboard Tiles for 5x5 glossy ceramic checkerboard tile for walls, backsplashes, bathrooms, and decorative surfaces.
+- Village Checkerboard Tiles: 5x5 glossy ceramic checkerboard tile for walls, backsplashes, and decorative surfaces.

-- Palazzo Checkerboard Tiles for marble look porcelain checkerboard tile in 12x12 and 24x24 formats.
+- Palazzo Checkerboard Tiles: marble look porcelain checkerboard tile in 12x12 and 24x24 formats.

 Should checkerboard tile be laid straight or diagonal?

-Straight checkerboard layouts are cleaner, easier to install, and usually create less waste.
-Diagonal checkerboard layouts add movement and can make smaller spaces feel larger, but they require more cuts and more planning.
+Both are valid choices.
+Straight checkerboard layouts are cleaner, easier to install, and produce less waste, making them a good fit for kitchens, laundry rooms, and larger rooms.
+Diagonal checkerboard layouts add movement and can make smaller spaces feel larger, but they require more cuts, more planning, and more material.
+Confirm the room is wide enough to show at least two full tiles point-to-point before choosing the diagonal direction.

 How much extra checkerboard tile should I order?

-For most straight layouts, plan for about 10% to 15% extra tile.
-For diagonal layouts, small rooms with many cuts, or outdoor patios, 15% to 20% extra is often safer.
-Confirm final quantities with your installer before ordering.
+For straight layouts, plan for 10% to 15% extra.
+For diagonal layouts, small rooms with many cuts, or outdoor patios, 15% to 20% is safer.
+Confirm final quantities with your installer before ordering, and buy from the same production lot to avoid shade variation between orders.

 Do I need to dry lay checkerboard tile first?